Statewide mandate to stay at home is issued by Governor Pritzker on March 20, 2020. All nonessential business are impacted…

 - To sign up for Center for Disease Control and Prevention email updates Subscribe to the CDC email update list

 - In the days to come, the city will provide additional information to help small businesses via its website www.decaturil.gov : like ways to possibly defer sales tax remittances, ways to expedite unemployment claims, and other small business assistance.
 This information will continue as it becomes available.

-Trying to understand if your business is essential or subject to stay at home order, click here.
+Trying to understand if your business is essential or subject to stay at home order, click for the checklist.

 Any business or organization wanting to donate personal protective equipment to hospitals treating COVID-19 patients can send an email to email@example.com.
 Staff will respond and connect regarding the donation.